DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 onFieldChange | (nextFieldValue: { [fieldName: string]: any }) => void | An event raised when a field value in the appointment form is changed. getMessage | (messageKey: string) => string | Uses a localization message's key to retrieve the message. locale | string &#124; Array&lt;string&gt; | Specifies the locale as an IETF BCP 47 language tag or an array of such tags.
-The locale is used to format date-time values. formatDate | [FormatterFn](./scheduler.md#formatterfn) | A function that formats dates based on the locale. radioGroupComponent | ComponentType&lt;[AppointmentForm.RadioGroupProps](#appointmentformradiogroupprops)&gt; | A component that renders a radio group. weeklyRecurrenceSelectorComponent | ComponentType&lt;[AppointmentForm.WeeklyRecurrenceSelectorProps](#appointmentformweeklyrecurrenceselectorprops)&gt; | A component that renders a weekly recurrence selector.
+The locale is used to format date-time values. firstDayOfWeek | number | The first day of week. formatDate | [FormatterFn](./scheduler.md#formatterfn) | A function that formats dates based on the locale. radioGroupComponent | ComponentType&lt;[AppointmentForm.RadioGroupProps](#appointmentformradiogroupprops)&gt; | A component that renders a radio group. weeklyRecurrenceSelectorComponent | ComponentType&lt;[AppointmentForm.WeeklyRecurrenceSelectorProps](#appointmentformweeklyrecurrenceselectorprops)&gt; | A component that renders a weekly recurrence selector.